younglim/developer.gov.sg/collections/_products/categories/digital-solutions-to-address-covid-19/gowhere-suite/overview.md

 As a result, individuals and businesses found it difficult to keep up with the latest information, and it was taxing for them to gather information from multiple agencies.
 As a one-stop resource hub for all COVID-19-related information, GoWhere Directory facilitates citizens and businesses to access rapid and reliable information during the pandemic.

+2. Provides location information of distribution sites

+The pandemic also necessitated unprecedented nationwide distribution efforts.
+GoWhere’s suite of websites, such as ARTGoWhere and TokenGoWhere, facilitated these nationwide distribution efforts using location-based information queries/discoveries.

+### Key Features

+The GoWhere Suite consists of the following websites, developed by GovTech in collaboration with government agencies:

+- GoWhere Directory
+- SupportGoWhere
+- TokenGoWhere
+- PosterGoWhere
+- ARTGoWhere
+- FluGoWhere
+- CDCVouchersMerchantsGoWhere
+- MaskGoWhere

+Beyond the Covid-19 pandemic, plans are in place for GoWhere Suite to continue providing up-to-date official information to Singapore residents.

+The application stack of GoWhere Suite is relevant to any generic distribution operations or location/eligibility-based query information systems.
+Thus, the GoWhere Suite can potentially transform the delivery of social services.